necat101/Chronos-CLGCM/README.md

-# Chronos: A Hybrid Memory-Reasoning Architecture
+# Chronos (Continuously Learning Generative Chronos Model): A Hybrid Memory-Reasoning Architecture

 A novel AI architecture that synergistically integrates Google's Titans memory system with a Hierarchical Reasoning Model (HRM) to move beyond the limitations of scale and take a decisive step on the path to AGI.